BradyHuai/Biz-Wiz/deliverables/deliverable-4-instructions/instructions.md

 After you have installed nodejs, navigate to the 'bizwizfrontend' folder from the path /BizWiz-Project/bizwizfrontend.
 Once you are in the folder, you must run the command `npm install` from your terminal.
 After that has finished, you can start the website by running `npm start`.
 A browser window should pop up automatically when running `npm start` and if not, simply follow the link given in the terminal.

 Note: In order for the website features to function, the backend server and database must be running.

+# Google maps API

+This project has been using a temporary free trial Google API key that allows the map to function.
+The key will be removed upon transfer of this repository.
+You can create an API key for this project from https://developers.google.com/maps/documentation/javascript/get-api-key.
+Once you have created/logged into your Google account, follow the steps to create and get an API key.
+The API key must have the following enabled: Geocoding API, Maps JavaScript API, and Places API.
+Once you have created an API key and enabled the proper services, you must put the key into two code files in this project.
+The two files can be traced from the paths: '/BizWiz-Project/bizwizfrontend/src/components/MapSearch.jsx' and '/BizWiz-Project/BizWiz/main/views/api.py'.